-If you’re planning an oak frame project from scratch, here’s our advice on a) the process to follow and b) how our team work.
-There are four clear steps to your dream oak frame…
+If you’re planning an oak frame project from scratch, here’s our advice on a) the process to follow and b) how we work.
+There are four key stages to creating your oak frame…

 A note about planning permission

 Does my project need planning permission?
-Go straight to your local council’s website or planning portal to check their individual guidance.
+Go straight to your local council’s website or the planning portal to check their individual guidance.
 You can find South Lakeland’s here.
-As a general rule, you’re likely to need permission and building regulations if your are building something new or making major changes to your current house for example, a double storey extension.
+As a general rule, you’re likely to need permission and building regulations if you’re building something new or making major changes to your current house for example, a two-storey extension.
 You’re unlikely to need permission for:

-My oak frame project – there’s 4 steps…
+My oak frame project – 4 key steps…

 Step 1: Design

 For us, this is where the adventure starts.
-If you’re project requires an Architect, we can either provide this in-house, recommend and work with local Architects or offer a specific design package for a timber frame project.
+If you’re project requires an architect, we are happy to recommend or work with your chosen architect.
+Alternatively, we can offer a specific design package for your timber frame project.

-This phase is likely to progress through two to three stages as things are changed and tweaked, and it’s the point at which you should receive full project costings.
+This stage often involves a couple of iterations of the design as things are changed and tweaked, in order to arrive at your dream design.
+This is the point at which you will receive full project costings.
 If you’re looking to build an extension, there’s a starting point cost calculator here.

 Step 2: Our Contract